AustinGitHub/Scouting/README.md

 <b> How to CSV </b> <br />
 1. Click export to csv at the top of the scouting sheet <br />
 2. This will export all the data from the table into a csv. <br />
-3. Eemail the csv to the scout lead or whoever is taking charge of scouting <br />
+3. Email the csv to the scout lead or whoever is taking charge of scouting <br />
 4. Put all the csv files into one folder (should be 6 if 6 people are scouting 1 team each) <br />
-5. Place the cmd file into that folder, then double click on it <br />
+5. And then just copy and past all of the data into one csv. <br />
-6. This will take all 6 or so files and combine them into one file.
-Top row is excluded from all the others and only keeps one top row, so no need to worry about having the same top row 6 times in one file <br />